Nowra Bridge project - Princes Highway upgrade

 • improved pedestrian and cyclist connectivity across the project including a new 3.5m shared path on the new bridge.

-How will the Nowra Bridge Project improve traffic flow?
+How will the Nowra Bridge project improve traffic flow?

 All traffic lights will be coordinated and optimised in the project area and further south through Nowra.
 Bolong Road, Illaroo Road and Bridge Road intersections will allow for all traffic movements to improve traffic efficiency on the Princes Highway.